boyski/pmaudit/README.md

 The use of .ONESHELL is needed to cause build activity for each target to take place in a single shell process.
 Otherwise, since each recipe line is a different shell and they share the same value of $@ the output file would be overwritten.
-Here GNU make is a good example;
+Again GNU make is a good example;
 the recipe for each object file looks like this (simplified):

     gcc -MT job.o -MD -MP -MF .deps/job.Tpo -c -o job.o job.c